-Good governance supports ensuring you are investing in the development of the right skills within your board and senior team to ensure you are ready to face the challenges of the future.
+Good governance supports investment in the development of the right skills within your board and senior team to ensure you are ready to face the challenges of the future.
 Underpinning this is the organisation's vision and strategic plan.

 Your organisation should have a constitution or other governing document setting out its aims and objectives.